newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/zoning-cannabis.md

 required: true
 ---

-To obtain a Cannabis license you will need zoning approval from your local government.
-Your Cannabis application will ask you to provide proof of local support for the applicant that is compliant with [Section VIII of the Notice of Application Acceptance.](https://www.nj.gov/cannabis/documents/businesses/personal-use/Final%20Notice%20of%20Application%20Acceptance.pdf)
+To obtain a Cannabis license you will need zoning approval from your local government and a letter of resolution compliant with [Section VIII of the Notice of Application Acceptance](https://www.nj.gov/cannabis/documents/businesses/personal-use/Final%20Notice%20of%20Application%20Acceptance.pdf) as proof of support from your local government.

 **To complete this task you must meet with your local Zoning Office.**

 ---

+#﻿## Zoning Approval -﻿ Must be a letter or an affidavit from the local government official(s) -﻿ Must indicate that the business location complies with zoning requirements for the business activities -﻿ Must include any zoning variances granted to the business
+#﻿## Letter of Resolution -﻿ If your local government has a governing body, a written resolution indicating that your business location is approved for cannabis business activities -﻿ If your local government has no governing body, a written letter from the municipality's executive indicating that your location is suitable for cannabis business activities

-> **Once completed, you will have:**
+Once completed, you will have:
->
-> - Evidence of compliance with local codes and ordinances for the proposed location
+* Evidence of compliance with local codes and ordinances for the proposed location
-> - A letter or affidavit from appropriate municipal officials that the location will conform to municipal zoning requirements allowing for activities related to the operations of the proposed cannabis business, and any variances granted concerning the operation of a cannabis business
+* A letter or affidavit from y﻿our local government officials indicating that the location conforms to the local zoning requirements that allow your specific cannabis business activities, and lists any variances granted for your business operations
-> - A resolution adopted by the municipality’s governing body, or where the municipality has no governing body, a written letter of support from the municipality’s executive that the license applicant is compliant with [Section VIII of Notice of Application Acceptance](https://www.nj.gov/cannabis/documents/businesses/personal-use/Final%20Notice%20of%20Application%20Acceptance.pdf)
+* A resolution adopted by the governing body of your local government, or a written letter of support from the local government's executive (if no local governing body)indicating that your business is compliant with Section VIII of Notice of Application Acceptance